Learning Barriers, Health Literacy, and Patient Education

 - Adapt teaching when barriers appear instead of labeling the patient noncompliant.

-The best OCN answer often asks, "Can the patient do the next safe step at home?"
-If not, the nurse needs to reteach, adapt, involve supports, or escalate before assuming the education is complete.
+The best OCN answer asks, "Can the patient or caregiver perform the next safe step at home?"
+If not, the nurse reteaches, adapts, involves supports, or escalates before assuming education is complete.

-Which statement best reflects health literacy precautions in oncology education?
+Which statement best reflects universal health-literacy precautions in oncology education?

 A patient nods during oral chemotherapy teaching but cannot explain when to take the medication.
 What should the nurse do next?

-Which teaching point should be prioritized for a patient at risk for neutropenia?
+Which teaching point should be prioritized first for a patient at risk for neutropenia after chemotherapy?